-10,000 plus ODI runs, a batting average in excess of 51, 10 hundreds, nearly 70 fifties, a strike rate of 88, countless dismissals, lightning fast reflexes, some dropped chances, some white hair as seen the other day in addition to a growing white beard and a tireless zeal for the game.
+10,000 plus ODI runs, a batting average in excess of fifty one, ten hundreds, nearly seventy fifties, a strike rate of eighty eight, countless dismissals, lightning fast reflexes, some dropped chances, some white hair as seen the other day in addition to a growing white beard and a tireless zeal for the game.

 MS Dhoni is more complicated than the Rubik’s cube.
 And perhaps, in the same instance- more polarized than the LGBT debate in different parts of the world.